ironhack-labs/lab-javascript-basic-algorithms/README.md

 const numbers = [6, 12, 1, 18, 13, 16, 2, 1, 8, 10];
 ```

-### Bonus - Iteration #3.1: Calculate the sum for array filled with (_almost_) any type of data
+### Bonus - Iteration #3.1: A generic `sum()` function

-**The goal: Learn how to refactor your**
+**The goal: Learn how to refactor your code.** :muscle:
 In the iteration 3, you created a function that will return a sum of array of numbers.
 But what if we want to know how much is a sum of some array of words?
-We wouldn't be able to use the same function as above, or better saying, we would have to _tweak_ it a little bit so it can be reused no matter what is in the array that is passed as argument when function `sumArray` is called.
+We wouldn't be able to use the same function as above, or better saying, we would have to _tweak_ it a little bit so it can be reused no matter what is in the array that is passed as argument when function _sumArray()_ is called.

+Let's create a new function `sum()` that calculates the sum for array filled with (_almost_) any type of data.
+Check the tests for more details.

 You can use the following array to test your solution: